 - Avg Session Length

-The KPI Charts screen provides you with graphs depicting session count, session length and playtime data.
+A session-based Trend Report provides you with graphs depicting session count, session length, and average time in app data.

 The following is a summary of Swrve’s session data metrics: